Why knowing your values is so important

 Her desire for good service was not being delivered, but my client could see how not making her values conscious resulted in a lack of clarity on her part and an emotional reaction when she didn’t get what she wanted.
 The whole situation had left her stressed and unhappy.

 My client made the decision to speak with the team to share her values, and explain how living these is important to her, the organisation, and in particular, the organisation’s reputation for good service.
 She also shared her expectations for future projects, identifying boundaries, and holding the team accountable for the projects they were involved in, something she hadn’t done before.

 She reflected how knowing more about herself, especially her values, would help direct future decisions about which projects to involve herself in, and help her respond to situations and interact with team members in a more positive way.

-Taking time out to reflect on your values helps you move past times you feel unmotivated and feel you need to put on a fake persona.
-When you learn to live your values fully, focusing on the things that are important to you, you set an example of an authentic leader which helps improve cooperation and support within your team.
+Taking time out to reflect on your values helps you move past times you feel unmotivated and feel you need to put on a fake persona, i.e. the ‘pretend you’.
+When you learn to live your values fully, focusing on the things that are important to you, you live your life as the ‘real you’, setting an example of an authentic leader which helps improve cooperation and support within your team.

 Andrea helps you regain your inner confidence so you can be the real you, and flourish as a leader.
 Get her FREE Inner Guide to Finding the Real You and take the time to reflect, improve your awareness and improve your confidence.